 This is going to sound like the type of thing only an SEO should do, but hear me out.

-Keyword research is an incredible tool for getting into the mindset of your reader.
+Keyword research is an incredible process for getting into the mindset of your reader.

-There are a lot of different keyword research tools on the market nowadays, but for writing content, my personal favs are all free:
+There are a lot of free tools on the market to help you with this, but for writing content, my personal favs are:

 These all serve different purposes, which we’ll dive into below, but when you use them remember to take notes.

-By the time you’ve completed your research, you’ll be half way to having the structure of your blog post finished.
+By the time you’ve completed your research, you’ll be half way to having the structure of your finished post.

 Answer the Public

-This is a great tool for drilling down into the questions that your readers are actually asking.
+This is an awesome tool for drilling down into the questions that your readers are actually asking.